 Students are expected to meet clinical practicum objectives.
 If student performance indicates, "needs improvement" at any time during the practicum course, this will be monitored by the program faculty and communicated with the student and clinical faculty.
 It is expected that students obtain "acceptable" performance throughout the last month of the course.
-If the student fails to do so, program faculty may place them on probation.
+If the student fails to do so, the Program Director may issue a written warning with monitoring or place them on clinical probation.
 In addition, a clinical probation may be instituted at any time during a clinical course if a student exhibits unsafe or "unacceptable" clinical practice or fails to submit the required evaluations or program required documentation of professional licensure.